Skip to main content

 The connector catalog itself has not changed, but it now lives alongside the templates that use it.
 A template page links directly to the connectors it expects, so the path from "this looks useful" to a wired-up, triggerable agent is one continuous flow.
 To go deeper on how connectors compare, read the connector pattern comparison, see why pre-built connectors beat custom integration code, or browse the connector catalog.

-Knowledge ingest: keep agents in sync with your content
+Retrieval sources: keep agents in sync with your content

 Browse the Connic Marketplace